richelbilderbeek/dlip/report/README.md

  [8]  1.1698791  3.9565639  0.1177556  0.9994423  2.5219089  2.5219089  2.2418723
 [15]  1.2794789  1.2794789  3.6391068  9.8897387
 ```

-## References

-For example you could use a python script to make a neural network, then feed the data from the phylogeny to all the neurons.
-Then train it so, that it then generates two outputs, your spieciation rate and your extinction rate.

 ### What software to use for neural networks